umxr/learn-python/Notes.md

 - creating a list with a missing comma will result in a syntax error
 - forgetting to close a list will also result in a syntax error

+**Tuples**

+tuples are a lightweight collection of related items. tuples are immutable. once the tuple has been created, the items cannot be changed. useful for things like containing a snapshot of data.

+`a = () => creates a tuple and is assigned to 'a'`

+ways of creating a tuple:

+`a = 1,2`
+`a = (1,2)`

+- tuple items can be accessed the same way you try to access lists. (bracket notation)
+- trying to mutate an item in the tuple will return a type error

+**Unpacking**

+this is basically the same as js destructuring

+`me = ("umar",22,"developer)`
+`name, age, job = me`